 What makes it an Ealing Comedy are its credits (director Charles Crichton, script T.E.B.
 Clarke, producer Michael Balcon), its determination to be totally British, its lack of sentimentality and the fact that it's gloriously entertaining.

 Much of the entertainment comes from the vigour of the young performers.
 Of the gang only Harry Fowler and Joan Dowling would go on to make much of a career in cinema, but they're all good.
 The acting isn't exactly naturalistic, but it's as close as the conventions of the time would allow.
 Of the grown ups, Alastair Sim goes way over the top as the cowardly hack, but he's allowed to because he's brilliant.

 It's full of memorable moments particularly in the climax with what seems to be every child in London running through the rubble to capture the crooks.
 The joyous nature of these scenes are contrasted with the creepy atmosphere of a bombed-out warehouse where Harry Fowler is menaced by the chief villain.

 It's a picture that has improved with age, thanks to the location shooting.
 The ruins of London's docklands provides a spectacular backdrop to the action.
 The more "ordinary" backgrounds also impress.
 This is a world in which kids work in fruit markets or printing offices, get on buses, hang about on street corners.
-It's normal life as it was fifty years ago.
+It's normal life as it was sixty-odd years ago.